3rd3yeTechGUY/Koodo-Refer-a-Friend/README.md

 # Koodo-Refer-a-Friend bonus cash

-Why Do I Need Referral To Sign Up?

-With referral, you get $25, sometimes doubled to $50 from Koodo Mobile as credit to offset your future POSTPAID bill.
+With a referral, you get $25, sometimes doubled to $50 from Koodo Mobile as credit to offset your future POSTPAID bill.

-*Note: From April 13 to May 10, 2018, bonus is $50 !!
-Enjoy!*
+__Note: From April 13 to May 10, 2018, bonus is $50 !!
+Enjoy!__

-How Does It Work?
+How Does It Work? _3 easy steps!_

 ## Step 1.
 (BEFORE you go sign up with Koodo Mobile)

 https://referafriend.koodomobile.com/3f2Z4Po-5UYqDPN?lang=en

-and provide you full name and email on the page above.
+and provide your full name and email on the page above.
 Once this step is done, there will be an email from Koodo Mobile, which will be needed later.

 ## Step 2.